What are Alternative Treatments to Laser Eye Surgery?

 Iris-Claw Lens

-However, long-term implications for cornea health have since emerged and ICL practice and technology have significantly improved, leading to a reduction in the risk of cataract formation.
-As a result, the Artisan lens is now much less commonly used than ICLs.
+Iris-claw lens procedures became popular in the early 2000s due to a lower risk of cataract formation when compared to ICLs; however, long-term implications for cornea health have since become known.
+Moreover, ICL practice and technology have significantly improved and the risk of cataract formation has declined.
+As a result, the Artisan lens procedures are now much less common.

 The Implantable Collamer Lens (ICL)

-Lenses that had been used previously were found to be linked to a higher risk of cataract formation; however, more modern models, including the EVO Visian ICL, feature a tiny hole – known as the aquaport – in the centre of the lens.
-This allows for a better flow of aqueous and nutrients around the eye’s natural lens, which was believed to be a contributor to the increased cataract risk of previous models.
+While ICLs have previously been linked to a higher risk of cataract formation, modern models, including the EVO Visan ICL, feature a tiny hole – known as the aquaport – that allows for better flow of aqueous and nutrients around the eye’s natural lens, reducing the risk of cataracts.

-The EVO Visian ICL is largely used for the treatment of myopia (short-sightedness).
-In contrast, these lenses are not used in patients with hyperopia (long-sightedness).
-Therefore, long-sighted patients may have to have a very short laser procedure a few days before lens implantation to create a hole in the iris for fluid to flow through.
-This procedure is very straightforward and only takes around one minute per eye.
+The EVO Visian ICL is largely used for the treatment of myopia.
+Patients with hyperopia may need to have a very short laser procedure in the days before their ICL surgery.
+This procedure creates a small hole in the iris to allow a free flow of fluid – replacing the hole in the ICL.
+The laser procedure is very straightforward and only takes around one minute per eye.

 To date, over 1 million ICLs have now been implanted worldwide.

-However, unlike ICLs, CLE removes the internal crystalline lens and replaces it with a synthetic lens that has been designed to correct the specific prescription of the patient.
-This synthetic lens is placed inside the capsular bag that contains the eyes’ natural lens.
-In contrast, ICLs are placed in front of the natural lens.
+In CLE, the natural lens is removed from the capsular bag and replaced with an artificial lens that has been specifically selected to correct the prescription of the patient.
+In contrast, ICLs are placed in front of the eye’s natural lens.

 The fixed focus of the synthetic lenses used in CLE means that the eye’s natural ability to focus is removed.
-For this reason, CLE is usually used in presbyopia patients who have little short focus reserves.
-For younger patients (usually under the age of 65), ICLs are preferred.
+Therefore, CLE is usually used in patients with presbyopia who have little short focus reserves.
+For younger patients (usually under the age of 65), ICLs are generally preferred.
+Clear Lens Exchange may also be an option for presbyopia patients who are unsuitable for Laser Eye Surgery and whose eyes cannot accommodate ICLs.

 If you would like to find out if you are eligible for Laser Eye Surgery, or learn more about alternative treatment options, get in touch with one of our friendly clinic coordinators.
 Alternatively, Book a Consultation today.